Closed-form expression: Closed-form number

 Whether a number is a closed-form number is related to whether a number is transcendental.
 Formally, Liouvillian numbers and elementary numbers contain the algebraic numbers, and they include some but not all transcendental numbers.
 In contrast, EL numbers do not contain all algebraic numbers, but do include some transcendental numbers.
 Closed-form numbers can be studied via transcendental number theory, in which a major result is the Gelfond–Schneider theorem, and a major open question is Schanuel's conjecture.

 Numerical computations

 For purposes of numeric computations, being in closed form is not in general necessary, as many limits and integrals can be efficiently computed.
+Some equations have no closed form solution, such as those that represent the Three-body problem or the Hodgkin–Huxley model.
+Therefore, the future states of these systems must be computed numerically.

 Conversion from numerical forms

 There is software that attempts to find closed-form expressions for numerical values, including RIES, identify in Maple and SymPy, Plouffe's Inverter, and the Inverse Symbolic Calculator.